loretod/AT_in_Education/laws.md

     1997 : IDEA amended : Including AT considerations
     2002 : Chafee Amendment : Access to copyrighted materials
-    2004 : IDEA reauthorized : Establishment of National Instructional Materials Accessibility Standard (NIMAS) 2015 : Every Student Succeeds Act : Implementation for Accessible Educational Materials (AEM)
+    2004 : IDEA reauthorized : Establishment of National Instructional Materials Accessibility Standard (NIMAS) 2015 : Every Student Succeeds Act : Implementation for Accessible Educational Materials (AEM) : Integration of Universal Design for Learning (UDL)
 ```

+## Civil Rights Legislation

-## The Rehabilitation Act of 1973
+### The Rehabilitation Act of 1973

 The Rehabilitation Act of 1973 is a federal law that prohibits discrimination against individuals with disabilities in programs and activities that receive federal funding.
 Section 504 of the Rehabilitation Act is a specific provision that prohibits discrimination against individuals with disabilities in any program or activity receiving federal financial assistance.
 This includes educational institutions, such as schools and universities.